 Table Properties ×

 Table Column Row Cell

 Background color:

-Table width: OPercent Pixels

-Border c Grid ◯ None Width: 1 ♥
+O Pixes

+Border Image: Single

 Cell spacing:

+Cell padding:

-OK Cancel Apply Help
+OK Cancel Apply Help 5

 Working with entities

 You can create and manage entities through the Tools menu and insert entity references through the Insert menu.
 When you create an entity, an entity declaration is added to your document's internal subset.
 Entities are organized in entity sets.
 The list of entity sets contains all of the entities defined in the internal subset and the DTD.